-In the January-September 2023 period, 937 consumer complaints against banks were resolved, 15% more than in the same period last year.
-The complaints were predominantly filed by natural persons (over 91%).
+In the January-December 2023 period, 1,237 consumer complaints against banks were resolved, 17% more than in the same period last year.
+The complaints were predominantly filed by natural persons (90%).

-As much as one third of complaints were resolved in favour of banking services consumers, i.e. 33% of complaints were founded.
+More than a third of complaints were resolved in favour of banking services consumers, i.e. 35% of complaints were founded.
 We would particularly like to stress that the NBS addresses complaints filed by the consumers who had not previously managed to settle a dispute with a bank in their complaint procedure.
-A significant number of complaints filed by consumers to banks were solved in favour of consumers as banks have in mind the positions of the NBS on many disputable issues already during the procedure.
-In case of an unfounded consumer complaint, the NBS also informs the consumer about its findings in respect of the complaint, as well as about the reasons why the complaint is unfounded.
+A significant number of complaints filed by consumers to banks were solved in favour of consumers as banks have in mind the positions of the NBS on many disputable issues already during the complaint handling procedure.
+In case of an unfounded consumer complaint, the

+NBS informs the consumer about its findings in respect of the complaint, as well as about the reasons why the complaint is unfounded.

-Having in mind that the NBS continuously monitors conduct in the banking market and takes measures within its scope of competence, amendments to regulations in the previous period have increased efficiency in the complaint procedures of financial service consumers.
-Hence, for instance, even though the stipulated duration of a consumer complaint procedure before the NBS is three months (and this deadline may be extended in more complex cases by additional three months at most), the NBS has invested additional efforts to shorten the procedure.
-Thus, in practice, the procedure is considerably shorter, i.e. the NBS informs the consumer about its finding on the complaint in around 28 business days, on average.
+As the NBS continuously monitors conduct in the banking market and takes measures within its scope of competence, amendments to regulations in the previous period have increased the efficiency of procedures in respect of complaints filed by financial service consumers.
+Hence, for instance, even though the stipulated duration of a consumer complaint procedure before the NBS is three months (and this deadline may be extended in more complex cases by further three months at most), the NBS has invested additional efforts to shorten the procedure.
+Thus, in practice, the procedure is considerably shorter, i.e. the NBS informs the consumer about its finding on the complaint in around 29 business days, on average.